 Aquila Capital invests in sustainable data centres under its subsidiary brand AQ Compute.
 Carl von Hessen, Head of Data Centre Investments, provides insights into the investment opportunity.
 He explains the criteria we consider when building our data centres and why Norway is a perfect location for the asset class.

-Are you interested to find out more about about how hydropower plants work both technically and economically?
+Are you interested to find out more about how hydropower plants work both technically and economically?
 Christian Heidfeld, Aquila Capital’s Head of Asset Management Hydropower, explains in this short film clip how our Alforfa hydro power plant utilises a special cascade system.
 Our local Chief Operations Officer Francisco Machado provides further insights into how the plant looks from the inside and how he ensures that the plant runs efficiently at all times.

 Melanie Schaub, Asset Manager Wind, explains the key criteria she takes into account when visiting on of Aquila Capital’s wind farms in the middle of Denmark for an annual inspection.
 Aquila Capital’s dedicated asset management team closely inspects the turbines and the local conditions of its wind farms on a regular basis in order to ensure a stable and long-term performance of the park for the investors.